dses50117/HW5/project_plan.md

 The CRISP-DM model provides a structured approach for data science projects.
 It consists of 6 phases.
 Below, we describe what was done in each phase for this specific project.

 ---
+# Project Plan: Building the AI Detector with CRISP-DM

+This document explains how the AI Content Detector application was built, using the **Cross-Industry Standard Process for Data Mining (CRISP-DM)** as a guide.

+The CRISP-DM model provides a structured approach for data science projects.
+It consists of 6 phases.
+Below, we describe what was done in each phase for this specific project.

+---

 ### Phase 1: Business Understanding